Tuberculosis testWhat you need to know for your Tuberculosis test

 - Bring a copy of your insurance policy with you.

 This test requires a fully exposed upper body scan and you will be required to take the test every 6 months.
+In the coming months a blood test might replace the body scan.
 After you have taken the TB test you have to hand in the Tuberculosis Examination Referral form to the GGD staff.
 They will send the form to the IND.